oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-data/helidon-data.md

 2020.01.05 18:54:47 INFO com.oracle.labs.helidon.stockmanager.resources.StockResource Thread[helidon-1,5,server]: Creating StockLevel(stockId=StockId(departmentName=timg, itemName=pins), itemCount=5000)
 javax.persistence.TransactionRequiredException
 	at io.helidon.integrations.cdi.jpa.NonTransactionalEntityManager.persist(NonTransactionalEntityManager.java:92)
-	at java.base/jdk.internal.reflect.NativeMethodAccessorImpl.invoke0(Native Method)
-	at java.base/jdk.internal.reflect.NativeMethodAccessorImpl.invoke(NativeMethodAccessorImpl.java:62)
-	at java.base/jdk.internal.reflect.DelegatingMethodAccessorImpl.invoke(DelegatingMethodAccessorImpl.java:43)
+...
 ```

-`TransactionRequiredException` sounds pretty serious, and it is, it's because we're trying to modify the database, and Helidon created entity management knows that
-this should be done in a transaction.
-Whenever you modify a database it's a pretty good rule of thumb that you need a transaction to keep things safa and consistent, even when the modification is a single row in a single database.
+`TransactionRequiredException` sounds pretty serious, and it is, it's because we're trying to modify the database, and Helidon created entity management knows that this should be done in a transaction.
+Whenever you modify a database it's a pretty good rule of thumb that you need a transaction to keep things safe and consistent, even when the modification is a single row in a single database.

 ### Automatic Transactions
 We could manually ask the entity manager to start and and transactions, but that's a load of extra code, and the possible paths if there are problems to do the rollback or commit are significant.
 Let's use the Java Transaction API (JTA) to do it for us.

 Fortunately for us all we need is an @Transactional annotation and Heliton will trigger the JTA to do the right things.

+- Still in file **StockResource.java**, locate the StockResource class definition
-Add the @Transactional annotation to the StockResource class.
+- Add the transaction annotation on the top:
+  -  `@Transactional`

 ```